 4. He is raising sinners from the dead (John 20:30-31).
 I know He did with me!
-I was dead in my sins for the first eleven years of my life, but then the Risen Savior caused my dead heart to start beating again, and He gave me eternal life.
+I was dead in my sins for the first part of my life, but then the day came when the Risen Savior caused my dead heart to start beating again, and He gave me eternal life.

 How about you?

-That's the point of this Gospel, according to John 20:30-31, "Jesus did many other miraculous signs in the presence of his disciples, which are not recorded in this book.
+This is the point of John's Gospel, according to John 20:30-31, "Jesus did many other miraculous signs in the presence of his disciples, which are not recorded in this book.
 But these are written that you may believe that Jesus is the Christ, the Son of God, and that by believing you may have life in his name."

-He's doing it even as I speak.
+He's doing so even as I speak.
 Right now, all over this world Jesus is raising sinners from the dead.
 He is giving them His resurrection life.
-It becomes theirs the moment they believe in His powerful name.
+It becomes theirs the moment they believe, that is, they put their total trust in His powerful name.